Hit the Trails at These 7 Great Day Hikes Near Albany, NY

 Please Note: To help prevent the spread of COVID-19, New Yorkers are asked to abide by social distancing guidelines and recreate locally in the region.
 Before you go hiking, read these tips by the NY State DEC.
 We've also highlighted specific regulations for the parks and trails listed below.

-Editor's Note (7/28/2020 8AM): According to the New York State Department of Parks, Recreation, and Historic Preservation, trails are open but the visitor center is closed.
+Editor's Note (9/1/2020 8AM): According to the New York State Department of Parks, Recreation, and Historic Preservation, trails are open, and the visitor center lobby is open with no access to restrooms.
+Restrooms are available at the pavilion in the picnic area.

 Day hikes can be a fun family adventure, and Peebles Island State Park offers easy hiking trails a short drive north of Albany.
 There are miles of paths throughout the wooded area, but the best one is the Perimeter Trail, which travels along the waterfront.